HMS-CardiacMR/ImageSharpenessMeasurement/README.md

 # Image Sharpness Measurement Program for Cardiac MRI

-The repository contains a source code for measuring image sharpenss.
-Image sharpeness is defined as the abosolute gradient of intensity profile extracted from normalized image.
+The repository contains a source code for measuring image sharpness.
+Image sharpness is defined as the absolute gradient of intensity profile extracted from the normalized image.

 ## Requirements